RandyHaylor/krea2-tiled-diffusion-comfyui/README.md

 ![The two nodes](docs/images/krea2_tiled_diffusion_the_two_nodes.png)

-**High-resolution detail passes for Krea 2 that don't grow a second head — and run on consumer VRAM.**
+**High-resolution detail passes for Krea 2 that don't hallucinate and run on consumer VRAM.**

 The model only ever sees one tile, so peak memory follows the **tile**, not the canvas.
 Need a bigger image?
 Raise the grid, not the VRAM.

+Higher than 2mp images possible, plus 2mp details are greatly enhanced

+1024px > 2048px in 2x2 tiling with 256/512px overlap shines

 ---